VyLanTran/FoodOrderingIOSApp/README.md

 <div>
   <ul>
     <li>The left image shows all restaurant serving traditional American food</li>
-    <li>When you click on a restaurant, the menu will be displayed</li>
+    <li>When you click on a restaurant, its menu will be displayed</li>
   </ul>
   <br>
   <div align="center">